 Even the managing director of Waterstone’s, Gerry Johnson, seems to know very little about books.
 You could argue that he doesn’t have to.
-He is a very astute, intelligent retailer and in the two years since he joined HMV Media, Waterstone’s has reversed a decline in sales and significantly improved its net profit.
+He is an experienced retailer and doesn't need to be well-read to identify the priorities of running a national chain of shops.
 But I still find it strange that Britain’s largest book chain is run by a man who reputedly confused Kerouac’s On the Road with Cormac McCarthy’s The Road.

 What is the answer?
 I suspect that it lies in the personal qualities that make people succeed in the business world.
 Today’s top executives are largely 'Type A' personalities, not given to the sort of self-doubt or reflection that draws an individual towards philosophy and the arts.
 They may be highly intelligent, but somehow their critical faculties rarely compel them to question the meaning of what they’re doing.